ognistik/alfred-pasteflow/README.md

 * **Queue (Top-to-Bottom)**: Oldest to newest
 * **Queue (Bottom-to-Top)**: Newest to oldest

 For most users, this is all you need to know.
-Keep the "Do Not Change Next Item Index" option on in the configuration, and everything should work smoothly, even in Selective Mode.
+However, if you enjoy using Selective Mode and are interested in processing or inserting items not only at the top or bottom but also in the middle of your list, there are ways to do that.

 ### Advanced Insertion and Processing